Understanding how the other side interprets your work

 Switch to Holistic/Spacetime.
 Over 80 different films, novels and plays that satisfy the "chick flick" notion of a Holistic Main Character juggling potentials.

-Now let's try the Male's main category--Linear/Timespace.
+Now let's try the Male's main category--Male/Timespace.
 Just short of twenty.
 Sorry guys.
-Though you may love them, the majority of audiences aren't really into watching the Linear Mindset attack a temporal sequence.
+Though you may love them, the majority of audiences aren't really into watching the Male Mindset attack a temporal sequence.

-2/3 of all stories feature Linear Main Characters managing dramatic potentials.
-The other 1/3 feature Holistic Main Characters balancing those same potentials and Linear Main Characters working a temporal sequence.
+2/3 of all stories feature Male Main Characters managing dramatic potentials.
+The other 1/3 feature Holistic Main Characters balancing those same potentials and Male Main Characters working a temporal sequence.

 But we're still missing one last category: the Holistic/Timespace story.
 Set those in Subtxt and be prepared to be astounded by a prediction made over two decades ago.